Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Discussion

 \section{Discussion}

-This work introduces distance-based shrinkage priors designed to estimate intervention effects in scenarios where spillover occurs.
-We extend conventional Bayesian penalization techniques by developing the DHS and DS2 priors, which are specifically formulated to data-adaptively select control units that are less likely to be impacted by spillover.
-Central to our approach is a weighted distance function that adjusts the shrinkage of the SC coefficients when applying our priors.
-This function is a convex combination of each unit's covariate dissimilarity and its spatial proximity to the treated unit.
-While we primarily use Euclidean distance to measure spatial proximity, our framework allows for the incorporation of alternative distance metrics to accommodate different contexts.
-Through extensive simulation studies, we show that our priors offer more favorable finite-sample properties compared to other alternative methods, especially as the proportion of the donor pool impacted by spillover increases.
-Although we focus on policy evaluation, our methodology is broadly applicable to any field where the comparison groups may be indirectly affected by spillover from an intervention or treatment.
+This work introduces utility-based shrinkage priors to estimate treatment effects in the presence of spillover.
+We extend standard Bayesian penalization techniques by developing the DHS and DS2 priors, which data-adaptively select control units for SC in the presence of spillover effects.
+Central to our framework is a utility function that governs the degree of shrinkage for each SC coefficient, balancing covariate similarity and spatial distance.
+Through extensive simulation studies, we demonstrate the effectiveness of our approach compared to seven alternative methods, particularly under spatially dependent confounding and as the level of spillover increases.